 Tell us about your production challenge

 The production process of mayonnaise is fairly straightforward.
-You prepare a mixing tank with water and vinegar, to which ingredients may be pumped from other tanks.
+You prepare a stainless steel mixing tank with water and vinegar, to which ingredients may be pumped from other tanks.
 This emulsification mixer blends the ingredients into a uniform consistency.
 Once adequately combined, your mayo is ready to be pumped to your bottling equipment.
 Your filled bottles are capped, sent to your labelling machine, and ready for distribution.

 Fundamentals of food safety

 The production of mayonnaise employs the use of raw eggs, so food safety becomes a major point of concern due in particular to the risk of salmonella poisoning.
 All eggs used in the production of mayonnaise must be pasteurized.
 This process uses heat of approximately 60 °C to kill any bacteria present without cooking the egg.
-The mayonnaise making equipment used in this step are pasteurization machines that significantly accelerate this process at an industrial scale.
+The mayonnaise making machine and equipment used in this step are pasteurization machines that significantly accelerate this process at an industrial scale.

 Pasteurized eggs that are refrigerated should remain so, or condensation may stimulate bacterial growth into the egg.
 Eggs at room temperature, however, do not require refrigeration after pasteurization.
 In addition, maintaining pH below 4.1 will further help to prevent salmonella growth.
 Failure to ensure proper food safety of your egg ingredients can compromise the safety of your mayonnaise.